ng-Classic/ng-classic/aio/content/guide/migration-injectable.md

 In a future version of Angular, a missing `@Injectable()` decorator will always throw an error.

 Additionally, providers in your library that follow the described `{provide: X}` pattern should be updated to specify an explicit value.
-Without explicit value, these providers can behave differently based on the Angular Classicversion in applications consuming your library.
+Without explicit value, these providers can behave differently based on the Angular Classic version in applications consuming your library.

 <!-- links -->